crowdsecurity/cs-firewall-bouncer/README.md

  - `api_url` and `api_key` control local API parameters.
  - `iptables_chains` allows (in _iptables_ mode) to control in which chain rules are going to be inserted. (if empty, bouncer will only maintain ipset lists)
  - `disable_ipv6` - set to true to disable ipv6
- - `deny_mode` - what action to use to deny, one of drop or reject
+ - `deny_mode` - what action to use to deny, one of DROP or REJECT
  - `deny_log` - set this to true to add a log statement to the firewall rule
  - `deny_log_prefix` - if logging is true, this sets the log prefix, defaults to "crowdsec: "